gpoore/codebraid/README.md

 * `.cb.paste` — Insert code and/or output copied from one or more named code chunks.
 The `copy` keyword is used to specify chunks to be copied.
 This does not execute any code.
-If content is copied from multiple code chunks, all code chunks must be in the same session and must be in sequential order.
 Unless `show` is specified, display options are inherited from the first copied code chunk.

+  If content is copied from multiple code chunks that are executed, all code chunks must be in the same session and must be in sequential order without any omitted chunks.
+This ensures that what is displayed is always consistent with what was executed.

+  If content is copied from another `cb.paste` code chunk, only a single code chunk can be copied.
+This reduces the indirection that is possible when displaying the output of code that has been executed.
+This restriction may be removed in the future.

 * `.cb.run` — Run code and interpret any printed content (stdout) as Markdown.
   Also insert stderr verbatim if it exists.